CSUNetSec/proddle/README.md

 variable "RUST_LOG" is requried to be set.
 To execute a binary using this framework use the command examples.

-env RUST_LOG=info ./proddle
+env RUST_LOG=info ./bridge
 env RUST_LOG=info ./vantage -H hostname.example.com -I 1.2.3.4

 ##TODO
-- mass refactor code since it's now in separate projects (400 line files is unacceptable)
+- mass code refactor since it's now in separate projects (400 line files is unacceptable)
-- add timestamp to logging
+- add timestamp to info logging
 - validate hostname and ip address on vantage
 - validate module scripts before they're uploaded
 - use pip3 to install dependencies of modules